quendimax/bump-stack/README.md

 ```

 Also, note that iteration runs over elements in reverse order of their
-insertion, corresponding to a LIFO structure behavior.
+insertion, corresponding to LIFO paradigm.

 ## Allocation